ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 .. note::

-    For compatability with previous versions, the keyword VerifyVirtelSession is also accepted.
+    For compatibility with previous versions, the keyword VerifyVirtelSession is also accepted.
 VerifyVirtelSession is similar to ValidateVirtelSession except that it produces only two possible return codes:

         - 205 (screen updated)
         - 304 (screen not updated or session invalid)